katpavan/katpavan.github.io/portfolio.md

 - [Legends of Venari](https://legendsofvenari.com/) - Merging NFTs with a creature collection RPG.
 - [QU3ST](https://qu3st.substack.com/p/qu3st-joins-the-ronin-network-as/) - QU3ST is one of the most successful Axie Infinity eSports teams.
 They are also answering difficult questions for Sky Mavis using ML, data analysis and community engagement.
 - [Swift Studios](http://www.solomid.net/) - Team SoloMid's Web3 Gaming Studio.
 - [Gaggle Studios](https://gaggle.fun/) - Building gaming worlds and social bonds around social experiences.
+Goose Goose Duck is one of their games.

 ## Healthcare